nico/hack/notes/copydir.md

 ## Conclusions

-If you can require macOS 12+, use `pax`.
+If you can require macOS 12+ and don't mind mtimes on symlinks being preserved, use `pax`.
 Filing bugs sometimes helps!

 Else, there's no single best way to copy a directory on macOS as far as I can tell.

 If mtimes need to be preserved in the output directory, `cpio -pdlm` seems like the least bad current option.
-If `pax` set the timestamp on the output directory correctly, it'd be the clear winner.
+If `pax` set the timestamp on the output directory (which it does on macOS 12+) and on symlinks correctly, it'd be the clear winner.

 If mtimes don't need to be preserved, `pax -rwl -p m` seems best if mtime doesn't need sub-second granularity.
 Else, `cpio -pdlm` seems best again